appc/spec/SPEC.md

 #### Dependency Matching

-Dependency matching is based on a combination of the three different fields of the dependency - **name**, **hash**, and **labels**.
+Dependency matching is based on a combination of the three different fields of the dependency - **app**, **imageID**, and **labels**.
 First, the image discovery mechanism is used to locate a dependency.
 If any labels are specified in the dependency, they are passed to the image discovery mechanism, and should be used when locating the image.

-If the image discovery process successfully returns an image, it will be compared as follows If the dependency specification has a hash, it will be compared against the image returned, and must match.
+If the image discovery process successfully returns an image, it will be compared as follows If the dependency specification has an image ID, it will be compared against the hash of image returned, and must match.
 Otherwise, the labels in the dependency specification are compared against the labels in the retrieved app image (i.e. in its ImageManifest), and must match.
 A label is considered to match if it meets one of three criteria:
 - It is present in the dependency specification and present in the dependency's ImageManifest with the same value.
 - It is absent from the dependency specification and present in the dependency's ImageManifest, with any value.
 This facilitates "wildcard" matching and a variety of common usage patterns, like "noarch" or "latest" dependencies.
 For example, an AppImage containing a set of bash scripts might omit both "os" and "arch", and hence could be used as a dependency by a variety of different AppImages.
-Alternatively, an AppImage might specify a dependency with no hash and no "version" label, and the image discovery mechanism could always retrieve the latest version of an AppImage
+Alternatively, an AppImage might specify a dependency with no image ID and no "version" label, and the image discovery mechanism could always retrieve the latest version of an AppImage

 ### Container Runtime Manifest Schema